 1917-1918 Elmer Nickerson

 1919-1922 Roy Mower

 1923-1937 Harry W. Rowe

 1989-1994 Roger Stricker

-Historical information generously provided by Auburn Police Department volunteer Robert Fellner through extensive research.
+Historical information generously provided by former Auburn Police Department volunteer Robert Fellner through extensive research.